 - if_empty: If set, then this value will be returned if the input evaluates to false (empty list, empty string, None, etc), but not the 0 or False objects.
-This only applies to .to_python(). - strip: If true and the input is a string, strip it (occurs before empty tests). - if_invalid: If set, then when this validator would raise Invalid during .to_python(), instead return this value. - accept_python: If True (the default), then .validate_python() and .validate_other() will not be called when .from_python() is used.
+This only applies to .to_python(). - not_empty: If true, then if an empty value is given raise an error.
+(Both with .to_python() and also .from_python() if .validate_python is true). - strip: If true and the input is a string, strip it (occurs before empty tests). - if_invalid: If set, then when this validator would raise Invalid during .to_python(), instead return this value. - if_invalid_python: If set, when the Python value (converted with .from_python()) is invalid, this value will be returned. - accept_python: If True (the default), then .validate_python() and .validate_other() will not be called when .from_python() is used.